What is the role of an instructional designer when developing an online course?

 A storyboard, in some industries, is a way of planning visuals and angles for each frame.

 When developing an online course, our storyboard is a document for planning every screen (slide).
-This is where we dig in and write everything:
+This is where we dive in and write everything:

 On-screen text - which text should appear and read on the screen